himmAllRight/himmAllRight-source/resources/templates/md/posts/trying-snapd-on-arch.md

 matches were returned, along with a version number, the developer name, and a summary.

-Snap has serveral other commands.
+Snap has several other commands.
 To see a full list of available snap commands and a description for each one, just type:

 `sudo snap help`